 The Credit Agreement also provides for a revolving loan commitment in the aggregate amount of up to \$3,000.
 The outstanding principal amount of the revolving loan is due and payable in March 2019.
 Additionally, the Credit Agreement provides for a \$10,000 uncommitted incremental term loan facility to support permitted acquisitions.
 Under the revolver, \$0 was outstanding and \$3,000 was available for borrowing at December 31, 2014.
-In July 2014, we borrowed \$1,500 under the revolver, which was used to fund a portion of the acquisition cost of all of the issued and outstanding shares of common stock of FotoPunch, Inc. In August 2014, we borrowed \$1,000 under the revolver, heaving a balance of \$0 at December 31, 2014.
+In July 2014, we borrowed \$1,500 under the revolver, which was used to fund a portion of the acquisition cost of all of the issued and outstanding shares of common stock of FotoPunch, Inc. In August 2014, we borrowed \$1,000 under the revolver which was used to fund a portion of the acquisition cost of substantially all the assets of Roomtag, LLC.
+We repaid the balance on the revolver, leaving a balance of \$0 at December 31, 2014.